 The user account and directories are created automatically during the installation process.

 Configuring the Firewall

 The installer registers a daemon named mxodbc-connect-serve.
-This will listen on localhost:6632 (plain) and localhost:6633 (SSL) by default, ie. the server will only accept connections from the local machine on ports 6632 and 6633.
+This will listen on TCP port localhost:6632 by default, ie. the server will only accept connections from the local machine on port 6632.